Immunisation medical exemptions

 Providing immunisation medical exemptions

-The following groups are eligible to provide immunisation medical exemptions:
+The following groups can provide immunisation medical exemptions:

 - general practice registrars on an approved 3GA training placement